 First-time entering freshmen must participate in the American College Testing (ACT) or Scholastic Aptitude Test (SAT) testing programs.
-Registration materials for those tests and test information are available in the testing center.
-Those students who earn a score lower than 19 in any subject area of the ACT must take the College Placement Tests (CPT) for that subject.
-The testing center administers the CPTs used to determine course placement.
+First-time entering freshmen must participate in the American College Testing (ACT) or Scholastic Aptitude Test (SAT) testing programs.
+Registration Materials for those tests and test information are available in the testing center.
+Students who earn a score 18 or below in the areas of Mathematics, English, or Reading on the ACT must take the Accuplacer College Placement Tests (CPT) for that subject to determine course placement.
+The Testing Center offers many different types of exams.
+All exams require a valid driver's license or passport as proof of identity.
+To make arrangements to take any of these exams or if you have questions, please contact the Academic Resource Center at 580-349-1558.